hannestschofenig/dtls-conn-id/draft-rescorla-tls-dtls-connection-id.md

        email: hannes.tschofenig@arm.com

 normative:
   RFC2119:
   I-D.ietf-tls-dtls13:
   RFC6347:
   RFC5246:
 informative:
   RFC6973:
 --- abstract

 This document specifies the "Connection ID" concept for the Datagram Transport Layer Security (DTLS) protocol, version 1.2 and version 1.3.

 A Connection ID is an identifier carried in the record layer header that gives the recipient additional information for selecting the appropriate security association.
 In "classical" DTLS selecting a security association of an incoming DTLS record is accomplished with the help of the 5-tuple.
-If the source IP addres and/or source port changes during the lifetime of an ongoing DTLS session changes then the receiver will be unable to locate the correct security security context.
+If the source IP address and/or source port changes during the lifetime of an ongoing DTLS session changes then the receiver will be unable to locate the correct security security context.

 --- middle

 #  Introduction

 The Datagram Transport Layer Security (DTLS) protocol was designed for securing connection-less transports, like UDP.
 DTLS, like TLS, starts with a handshake, which can be computationally demanding (particularly when public key cryptography is used).
 After a successful handshake symmetric key cryptography is used to apply data origin authentication, integrity and confidentiality protection.
 This two-step approach allows to amortize the cost of the initial handshake to subsequent application data protection.
 Ideally, the second phase where application data is protected lasts over a longer period of time since the established keys will only need to be updated once the key lifetime expires.
-In DTLS this key lifetime is not explicitly negotiated but instead determined by the time nonce re-use happens.

-Unfortunately, in some deployments the handshake may need to be re-run under certain circumstances.
-In Internet of Things deployments it may, for example, happen that a device needs to enter extended sleep periods to increase the battery lifetime.
-During such a sleep period the device does not transmit any data packets and NAT bindings may expire.
-Whenever the device re-connects the NAT may allocate a new NAT binding, which will lead to a failure to retrieve the correct security context by the receiver.

-As a solution, this document introduces two extensions, namely:

-- the "connection_id" extension used in the ClientHello and ServerHello, and
-- the "cid" field in the record layer header.

-In a nutshell, the "connection_id" extension allows the DTLS client to indicate support for this feature and to propose a connection id value used by the DTLS server for any packets sent to the client.
-The DTLS server returns the "connection_id" extension if it supports this feature, and is willing to use it.
-It will also propose a connection id value to be used by client for any packets sent to the server.
+In the current version of DTLS, the IP address and port of the peer is used to identify the DTLS association.
+Unfortunately, in some cases, such as NAT rebinding, these values are insufficient.
+This is a particular issue in the Internet of Things when the device needs to enter extended sleep periods to increase the battery lifetime and is therefore subject to rebinding.
+This leads to connection failure, with the resulting cost of a new handshake.

+This document defines an extension to DTLS to add a connection ID to each DTLS record.
+The presence of the connection ID is negotiated via a DTLS extension.
+It also defines a DTLS 1.3 post-handshake message to change connection ids.

 # Conventions and Terminology